 When using the modified retrospective approach, comparative prior period information continues to be accounted for under the accounting standards in effect for the period presented.
 ASC 606 changed the pattern of revenue recognition for some contracts with customers.
 Implicit price concessions are now recognized when revenue is first recognized for both tuition and patient services.
-Bad debt expense for patient services, reported in fiscal 2018 as expense on the Statement of Activities, was reclassified and offsets the revenue line items to which it applies.
 Clinical trial revenue is adjusted to be consistent with the input method described below.